RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 !pip install rasterio
 !pip install codecarbon
 ```
 The package should then be imported along with the other required libraries.
-For a complete list of packages, please refer to Final_Project.ipynb.
+For a complete list of packages, please refer to Detection_of_Landslide_Scars.ipynb.
 If you are running the code locally, ensure all required packages are properly installed.

 ### Sentinel-2 Data
 Sentinel-2 is a satellite mission developed by the European Space Agency (ESA) under the Copernicus Programme, designed to provide high-resolution optical imagery for land monitoring.
 It captures data in 13 spectral bands ranging from visible to shortwave infrared, with spatial resolutions of 10, 20, and 60 metres depending on the band.
 This study uses Level-2A (L2A) products, which provide bottom-of-atmosphere (BOA) reflectance data derived from Level-1C top-of-atmosphere (TOA) imagery through atmospheric correction (European Space Agency, n.d.).
 Since this project requires the shortwave infrared (SWIR) bands, which are not available at 10-metre resolution, all bands were processed at 20-metre resolution to ensure consistency.